Five Starter Pieces: Quantum Information Science via Semi-definite Programs: Problem 5: Quantum Channel Capacity

 The quantum capacity $\QC(\BC)$ can be written in terms of the channel coherent information as a limit~\cite{Lloyd97, Shor02a, Devetak05}

-where $\BC^{\otimes k}$ represents $k$ joint uses of $\BC$.
+where $\BC^{\otimes k}$ denotes $k$ tensor products of $\BC$ with itself.
 This expression for the quantum capacity requires computing a limit over multiple uses of the same channel.
 In general, this {\em multi-letter} expression for $\QC$ is intractable to compute because of non-additivity.
 As a result, $\QC^{(1)}$ is always a lower bound on $\QC$, but it need not equal $\QC$.
 For a special class of channels called {\em degradable channels} $\QC^{(1)} = \QC$~\cite{DevetakShor05}.
 A channel $\BC$ is said to be degradable if there is another channel $\CC$ such that $\CC \circ \BC = \BC^c$, and $\BC^c$, the complement of $\BC$, is called anti-degradable.
 For any two (anti)~degradable channels $\BC$ and $\BC'$, the inequality in~\eqref{qmNon} is an equality~\cite{LeditzkyDattaEA18}; that is, additivity holds.
 Such additivity simplifies the multi-letter expression for $\QC$ in~\eqref{qmCap1} to a single-letter formula:

 where $\BC$ is a degradable or anti-degradable channel.
 For a degradable channel, $\QC^{(1)}(\BC)$ is relatively easy to compute: the entropy bias $\Dl(\BC,\rho_a)$ for a degradable channel $\BC$ is a concave function of $\rho$~\cite{YardHaydenEA08} and can be maximized using tools from convex optimization~\cite{FawziFawzi18, RamakrishnanItenEA21}.